-One measure implemented during the pandemic has been to ‘lockdown’ large sections of society where the population was told to remain in their homes, shop for necessities, and distance learn their children at home.
+One measure implemented during the pandemic has been to ‘lockdown’ large sections of society where the population was told to remain in their homes, shop for necessities, and distance learn their children at home, not keeping schools open.

 As most of those lockdown measures begin to ease, it has become apparent how damaging school closures have been to children and young adults.

-Threats of a third wave and whether this could be our ‘new normal’ has led to questions about how to stop our schools from closing again, despite possible new lockdowns.
+Threats of a third wave and whether this could be our ‘new normal’ has led to questions about how to keep schools open, despite possible new lockdowns.

 Why schools should be the last places to close and first to open